 - Grease the O-ring on the piston assembly and push it down into the valve body.
 If it doesn’t slide in easily, it may be crooked.

-- Place the bonnet on top of the body, verifying that the trunnion hub is in the correct position.
+- Place the bonnet on top of the body, verifying that the trunnion hub is in the correct position with the flat side at the bottom.

 - With the inlet facing away from you, insert the shaft into the right side of the bonnet